-Permits!
-Do I actually need one?
+Do I actually need to have one?

+Yes!
 If you plan to elope in Yosemite National Park, you will need a special use permit, which costs $150.
 Whether you’re having an official ceremony or not, this permit will be required.

 You can apply for this permit up to one year in advance and no more than 21 days prior to your elopement.